GluuFederation/docs-gg-prod/docs/source/installation.md

     ```

 !!!
 Info
-    To remove all other GGs sub components `apt-get purge gluu-gateway kong* postgresql-* oxd-server*`
+    To remove all other GGs sub components, use `apt-get purge gluu-gateway kong* postgresql-* oxd-server*`